earthly/website/blog/_posts/2022-04-18-tui-app-with-go.md

 TUIs will never be able to compare to a full Graphical User Interface, but for certain applications they can provide more options than you might think.
 They're particularly great for applications developers use frequently since not having to leave the terminal can be a plus, and sometimes you might be on a server that doesn't have access to a GUI at all.

 I'm definitely sold on them and will be looking for more opportunities to build them in the future.
 If you know of any cool TUI apps or libraries, please let me know.

+Also, if you're the type of person who's liked building a TUI in Go then you might like [Earthly](/):

 {% include_html cta/cta2.html %}